hardikbahri/notifications_microservice/README.md

-Here's an updated GitHub README with details on how to set up and run the Kafka and MongoDB components for your notifications microservice:

----

 # Notifications Microservice

 Welcome to the **Notifications Microservice** repository!
 This microservice handles notifications for various events and provides an API for clients to interact with.